Privacy

 Data protection legislation

-The Office for National Statistics (ONS) collects and processes a lot of information, both directly from individuals and in bulk from other organisations and does so using a variety of methods.
+The Office for National Statistics (ONS) collects and processes information, both directly from individuals and in bulk from other organisations, and does so using a variety of methods.

 If you have any queries about how your personal data is used, please contact external.affairs@ons.gov.uk.